 - Regular meetings are held the 1st and 3rd Mondays of every month (except holidays), beginning at 4:00 PM unless otherwise stated in public notice.
 General order of meeting:

-- Council Chamber at City Hall (in tandem with electronic meetings via Zoom)
+- Council Chamber at City Hall (and viewable on electronic platforms)

 - Council sets the annual meeting schedule at its first meeting of the calendar year.

 - Visit our streaming pages for video of recent meetings.

 - Visit THIS LINK to register for Zoom virtual link to a specific meeting.

 Council meeting agendas may be accessed from the City website and are available in the office of the Clerk of Council.
 Upon written or phone request, the Clerk of Council will answer questions regarding Council business.
 Access agendas, packets, and minutes at www.charlottesville.gov/agenda.

 On September 5, 2023, City Council adopted the following Strategic Planning Framework.
 Click the image to open in a new tab.